Bill Text: CA SB233 | 2023-2024 | Regular Session | Chaptered

 (B) Submit to the Medical Board of California or the Osteopathic Medical Board of California, as applicable, written verification from the state licensing board, or documentation printed from an online licensing system, for each jurisdiction that the registrant’s license is in good standing in that jurisdiction.

-(5) Submit to the Medical Board of California or the Osteopathic Medical Board of California, as applicable, the address of their permanent residence in Arizona, their Arizona address of record, their temporary California address of record, if any, and an affidavit attesting to both of the following:
+(5) Submit to the Medical Board of California or the Osteopathic Medical Board of California, as applicable, their Arizona address of record, their temporary California address of record, if any, and an affidavit attesting to both of the following:

 (A) The provider meets all of the requirements for registration under this section.